LIFESTYLE, HABITAT & POLLINATION

 A hole-nesting female bee chooses her nesting hole and marks it with her own unique scent.
 Using scents to mark their nesting holes is so important that even the name of mason bees’ genus, Osmia, means “odor” or “sense of smell”.
 Mason bees produce a slight citrus or lemon scent and female leafcutter bees also use scent to mark their nesting hole.
 Watching hole-nesting bees entering and exiting their nesting holes is a lot of fun, especially when a female enters the wrong nesting hole and tries again.

 Beginning at the back of their chosen nesting hole, the female bee begins a cycle of building nesting chambers that are made up of food for the egg (a pollen and nectar loaf), an egg, and a protective layer of nest-building material.
 When the last nesting chamber is finished she moves forward and packs the last space with extra nest-building material.
-This extra-thick layer of protective mud, leaves or other materials is called a capped end and this is the part of the nesting hole that we can see.
+This extra-thick layer of protective mud, leaves or other materials is called a capped end.
 Looking at capped ends can help us know that bees are using the nesting holes.

 Mason and leafcutter bees have a short flying range of 300 feet (100 meters) from their nesting house.
 Install a bee nesting house where you need pollination and you will know that they are busily gathering pollen nearby.